 The marriage of Nest and Yale into a smart lock is an event I can’t miss.
 Smart locks are great because they allow you to unlock and lock your door without a key.
 Instead, you can use a passcode or your phone, which pretty much ensures that you’ll never be locked out.
 Looking at the sleek design of the Nest Yale lock, I’m excited to see how it stacks up to competitors.

-In this review, I’ll discuss the Nest Yale Lock’s design and features, how well it works, the installation process, and the Nest app.
+In this review, I’ll discuss the Nest Yale Lock’s design, features, and the Nest app.
 Let’s dive in!

 Nest Yale Lock Design